-- Initiate 7 Critical Tasks including ICS system - Assess situation, assume command, or assume after briefings from prior IC. - Select and establish appropriate command post - Establish a unified command, if necessary (CALEA 46.1.3e) - Approve all information released to media and approve plan for return to normal operations - Termination Phase - Select appropriate functions to establish the ICS, issue badges/vests to functions - Determine whether a unified command structure with assisting agencies is necessary.
+- Initiate 7 Critical Tasks including ICS system - Assess situation, assume command or assume after briefings from prior IC. - Select and establish appropriate Command Post - Establish a Unified command, if necessary (CALEA 46.1.3e) - Approve all information released to media and approve plan for return to normal operations - Termination Phase - Select appropriate functions to establish the ICS, issue badges/vests to functions - Determine whether a unified command structure with assisting agencies is necessary.

-- Conduct initial briefings of command and section chiefs and request that an incident action plan (IAP), with specific objectives be developed for review and approval - Review and update IAP with staff - Approve plan for returning to normal operations. - Prepare an after-action report (CALEA 46.1.3i)
+- Conduct initial briefings of Command and Section Chiefs and request that an Incident Action Plan (IAP), with specific objectives be developed for review and approval - Review and update IAP with staff - Approve plan for returning to normal operations. - Prepare After Action Report (CALEA 46.1.3i)